syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Appearance-and-Formatting.md

 ---
 layout: post
-title: Appearance and Formatting in Windows Forms Grid Control control | Syncfusion
+title: Appearance and Formatting in Windows Forms Grid Control | Syncfusion
 description: Learn about Appearance and Formatting support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl